 The Sunk Cost Fallacy Examples and How They Silently Steal Happiness

 What are the sunk cost fallacy examples?
 Are you negatively affected and don’t realize it?
-When we focus solely on past costs rather than present and future benefits the sunk cost fallacy may be the reason.
+When we focus solely on past costs rather than on present and future benefits, the sunk cost fallacy may be to blame.

-The sunk cost fallacy examples are full effect When our behavior is a result of previously invested resources rather than present and future benefits.
+The sunk cost fallacy is most effective when our behavior is driven by previously invested resources rather than by present and future benefits.

-The sunk cost fallacy is at work when we overeat until the verge of becoming ill at an all-you-can-eat buffet.
-You believe you paid for it but as a result, you did not enjoy it because of feeling ill.
+The sunk cost fallacy is at work when we overeat until we verge on illness at an all-you-can-eat buffet.
+You believe you paid for it, but you did not enjoy it because you felt ill.

-When our behavior is a result of previously invested resources rather than present and future benefits the sunk cost fallacy may be in full effect.
+When our behavior results from previously invested resources rather than from present and future benefits, the sunk cost fallacy may be in full effect.
 The sunk cost fallacy is at work when we overeat at an all-you-can-eat buffet.

 The false belief that ending the pain now will waste what we have already sunk (invested) into a situation.
 Years of pain and suffering could easily be avoided.
-Just realizing by stopping the bleeding now can result in a pain-free greater gain for the future.
+Just realizing that stopping the bleeding now can lead to greater pain-free gain in the future.

-Large retail stores use the sunk cost fallacy examples against us all of the time.
+Large retail stores use the sunk cost fallacy against us all of the time.
 Buy one and get the other at half the price.
-You are already paying for it and we believe we will be losing out if we don’t get the other one for half price.
+You are already paying for it, and we believe we will lose out if we don’t get the other one at half price.

 Losing out on what, I don’t know.
 The retailer is doing us a favor.
 Right?
 They did not trick us into buying two and actually paying more than the cost of the two.
 Right?

-The result of sunk cost fallacy examples is one of the reasons why our homes are filled with so much junk we don’t want or need.
-We just buy it because we believe it makes sense.
+The result of the sunk cost fallacy is one reason our homes are filled with so much junk we don’t want or need.
+We just bought it because we believe it makes sense.

 Sunk Cost Fallacy Examples and Survival